macayaven/reframe_agents/IMPROVEMENT_PLAN.md

 ## 🎯 High Priority Improvements

 ### 1. Fix Collector Loop Issues
-**Problem**: The collector loop gets stuck in repetition, asking the same questions multiple times.
+**Problem**: The collector loop doesn't properly wait for user responses and gets stuck in repetition.
 **Solution**:
+- Implement proper turn-taking mechanism in the LoopAgent
-- Implement better state tracking to detect when sufficient information has been collected
+- Add state tracking to detect when sufficient information has been collected
+- Fix the API to properly handle async conversation flow
+- Add conversation context awareness to prevent repetitive questions
-- Add a maximum iteration limit with graceful exits
+- Implement a maximum iteration limit with graceful exits
-- Improve the exit_loop tool invocation logic
+- Consider switching from LoopAgent to a state machine approach for better control

 ### 2. Parser Timing Control
 **Problem**: The parser triggers too early with incomplete data.